-Apart from macroeconomics, what has lead the UK markets higher in April is the beginning of the new ISA season.
-With individuals being given a fresh £20,000 allowance they could invest tax free, money came rushing in to the markets and propelled them higher.
+Apart from macroeconomics, what has led the UK markets higher in April is the beginning of the new ISA season.
+With individuals being given a fresh £20,000 allowance they could invest tax-free, money came rushing into the markets and propelled them higher.
 With cash ISA savings rates being close to 0, stocks are the only game in town .
-It is no wonder April has been a positive month for the UK market over the past several month.
+It is no wonder April has been a positive month for the UK market over the past several months.
 It is frustrating seeing stocks you have been eyeing tick higher but that’s the name of the game.

 One stock that has not followed the mantra of a rising tide lifts all boats is the London Stock Exchange Group (LON:LSEG).
 The market is currently punishing LSEG as it believes the stock exchange group has overpaid in its recent deal to acquire data specialist Refinitiv and it will have a tough time integrating this company.

 But this is a problem for LSEG the business.
-As company’s believe investors are putting a discount of UK listed shares, they do not have the incentive to list on UK markets.
-Just look at growth company’s such as Abcam, Blue Prism and Maxcyte moving their listing or having a second listing in the US.
+As companies believe investors are putting a discount on UK listed shares, they do not have the incentive to list on UK markets.
+Just look at growth companies such as Abcam, Blue Prism and Maxcyte moving their listing or having a second listing in the US.
 For the company that owns the London Stock Exchange, this is not good news.
-You want company’s to be listing on the London markets, not running away from it.
-Yes there has been a review to entice more companies to list on the London market but would that be enough?
+You want companies to be listed on the London markets, not running away from it.
+Yes, there has been a review to entice more companies to list on the London market but would that be enough?
 In this sense, LSEG is a play on London capital markets.
 If you believe London will continue to be a premier global finance destination, buying in to LSEG could be your way of playing that trend.

 It is no surprise then that II have used the dip in LSEG shares to buy stock in the company.
 In fact, LSEG was the only purchase I made during April 2021.